stockup-studios/stockup/README.md

 # Features and Timeline

 The **mobile application** built using Flutter provides
-* Scan items using camera: computer vision to read expiry date
+* Scan receipt(s) using camera: OCR to identify each item in receipt from Giant
-* Barcode scanner to scan product and check with our database
+* Items sorted by days from expiry and filtered by categories as seen on Giant online
-  * If the item is not in our database, we can check google, find the top result and confirm with the user
+* Spline area chart on overall food wastage (food thrown or expired): so the user can keep track on their progress in cutting down food waste and what the trend is like over the period of time they have used StockUP
-  * If the item is not found online, user can add the item directly, and we will (try) to add it to our database
+* Pie chart (doughnut chart) on food waste by category: to provide a quick analysis of expired food data for user and help user understand where the majority of food waste is in
-* Calendar view of when items expire
+* Collaborate with others to make a shopping list or item inventory list.
+Edit and use the list together with other users!
-* Graphs on amount of expired food (food expired before user swipe consumed): so the app can make it easier to track how much food is wasted because the food got expired and what the trend is like in the recent month.
+* Reminder of items expiring soon or expired on the home screen
-* Collaborate with others to make a shopping list, with smart prediction on items to add based on previously bought items
+* Simple swiping motions to manage shopping and inventory list items
-* Reminder when expiry dates are close
+* Searching of items in item or shopping list: no need to rummage through the cupboards for that box of spaghetti that may or may not be there

 ## Possible expansion:
 Collaborate with local grocery outlets such as fairprice etc and even online grocery outlets to share e-receipt directly with the app